deezer/MultilingualMusicGenreEmbedding/README.md

 For the cross-source English-language music genre translation, we rely on the same parallel corpus as in our previous work [Leveraging knowledge bases and parallel annotations for music genre translation](https://arxiv.org/abs/1907.08698).
 We also provide for download the pre-computed translation tables required by the baseline translator.
 For more information about how these tables are generated, please consult this [git repository](https://github.com/deezer/MusicGenreTranslation).

 The data is available [for download on Zenodo]().
-After download, the folder `data` should be place in the root folder containing the cloned code.
+After download, the folder `data` must be placed in the root folder containing the cloned code.
+Otherwise, the constant `DATA_DIR` defined in `mmge/utils/utils.py` should be changed accordingly.

 ### Experiments